The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Main Results

 \section{Main Results}

-We report results for Qwen3-VL-8B-Instruct with and without CoT prompting in \cref{tab:Main_Results_qwen3-vl-8b-it-all_datasets}.
-We then compare Qwen3-VL-8B-Instruct (no CoT prompting) against Qwen3-VL-8B-Thinking in \cref{tab:thinking_all_models}.
-Results for Gemma3-4B-IT and Qwen3-VL-32B-IT are provided in \cref{appendix:all_selective_generation_tables} and exhibit the same trends.
+We report results for Qwen3-VL-8B-IT with and without CoT prompting in \cref{tab:Main_Results_qwen3-vl-8b-it-all_datasets}.
+We then compare Qwen3-VL-8B-IT (no CoT prompting) against Qwen3-VL-8B-Thinking in \cref{tab:thinking_all_models}.
+Results for Gemma3-4B-IT, InternVL3-9B and Qwen3-VL-32B-IT are provided in \suppref{F} and exhibit the same trends.
 Across settings, we first observe that ATL-based estimates perform well in the absence of reasoning.
 However, once models generate reasoning traces, their uncertainty ranking quality deteriorates even when their accuracy improves, while agreement-based uncertainty estimates remain reliable.